hilbix/ansible/roles/netdata/README.md

 `type`: (not yet implemented)

-- `client` transmits data to relay, cache or server, keeps nothing in memory
+- `client` transmits data to relay, cache or server, keeps nothing on disk or in memory
-- `relay`  receives data and transmits to nodes or endpoint, keeps data in memory
+- `relay`  receives data and transmits to `cache` or `server`, keeps data only in memory
-- `cache`  receives data and transmits to server, caches data on disk between restarts, may run its own `rrdcached`
+- `cache`  receives data and transmits to `server`, caches data on disk between restarts, may run its own `rrdcached`
 - `server` receives data, stores data on disk between restarts, runs `rrdcached`

+`client`: (not yet implemented)
+- default type if `server` variable is set

 `server`: (not yet implemented)

+- default type if local IP matches `netdata-server`
 - fact: `netdata-server`
 - The IP of the server
   - `IPv4:port`